Degrees Offered

 The department offers a Bachelor of Fine Arts degree in Art with concentrations in Graphic Design or Studio Art.
 A self-designed major in Art History is available (e.g. Visual Studies, Arts Administration, Art Therapy).
 Admission into the BFA degree programs requires filing a declaration of major form and consulting with a department advisor in the chosen discipline.

 The BFA in Art with tracks in Studio Art and Graphic Design offers rigor, flexibility and inter-disciplinary collaboration.
 It is grounded in a required core of classes emphasizing foundational skills and visual literacy.
-This foundation is augmented by elective courses chosen from Studio Art, Graphic Design, and Media X, and supports the increasingly fluid boundaries between disciplines.
+This foundation is augmented by elective courses chosen from Studio Art, Graphic Design, and Media Arts and Production, and supports the increasingly fluid boundaries between disciplines.
 It encourages applied collaborative experiences with other University classes (Marketing, Engineering, Communication, Health Sciences, etc.) and encourages innovative crossover.
 Students may also minor in Art History, Graphic Design, and Studio Art.

 The Experience